ScottNeaves/usps_shipping_api/README.md

 }
 ```

-The response will be the resulting image file, in either TIF or PDF format, whichever you specified in the request.
+The response will be either the image file (if you don't supply an email address) or a status message informing you whether or not the email containing your shipping label was successfully sent.